What is foam casting?

 Why manual foam casting is hard

-- Voids and short fills: Uneven mixing leaves un-reacted pockets.
+- Voids and short fills: uneven mixing leaves un-reacted pockets.

 How Flovv helps